-"Pharmacogenomic Testing in Current Clinical Practice" (Implementation in the Clinical Laboratories Molecular and Translational Medicine Editors: Wu, Alan H. B., Yeo, Kiang-Teck J. (Eds.); some parts of "Genomic and Personalized Medicine" Pharmacogenomics Ed Geoffrey S Ginsburg Course: INTERNAL MEDICINE AND DERMATOPHARMACOLOGY Module I: "Internal Medicine "Prof. Manfredi Tesauro (Credits 3) Module II: "Dermatopharmacology" Prof. Steven Nisticò (Credits 3) TOTAL CFU: 6 Teacher: Manfredi Tesauro - INTERNAL MEDICINE - Module I (Credits 3) Objectives: General aspects of internal medicine with particular attention to cardiovascular and metabolic pathologies Program: Cardiovascular diseases, Diabetes, Hypertension, Obesity, Osteoporosis, Thyroid disorders, Metabolic syndrome, atherosclerosis Text Books: Notes from the lessons Teacher: Steven Nisticò- DERMATOPHARMACOLOGY - Module II (Credits 3) Objectives: Program: 1.
-Anatomy and Physiology of Skin - 2.
-Elementary lesions - 3.
-Psoriasis - 4.
-Atopic and allergic Dermatitis - 5.
-Nevi and Pigmentation Disorders - 6.
-Skin Cancer and Melanoma - 7.
-Pharmaceutical Formulae in Dermatology - 8.
-Cosmetology (Industry and Galenic Lab) - 9.
-Drugs used in Dermatology - 10.
-Skin Drug Reaction Text Books: Lecture Slides Rook Textbook of Dermatology Course: PHARMACEUTICAL AND TOXICOLOGICAL CHEMISTRY II - Module I and Module II Teacher: Beatrice Macchi TOTAL CFU: 12 (6+6) Objectives: to be defined Program: to be defined Text Books: to be defined Course: PHARMACEUTICAL TECHNOLOGIES - Module I and Module II Module I: Prof. Franco Alhaique - - (Credits 5) Module II: Prof. Gabriella De Martino - (Credits 5) TOTAL CFU: 10 Objectives: This course, which gives detailed information on the various types of pharmaceutical formulations, both from the theoretical and practical points of view, will allow the formation of students provided with a valid background together with the constructive criticism needed by the pharmaceutical technologists when facing their professional responsibilities.
+Cardiovascular diseases, Diabetes, Hypertension, Obesity, Osteoporosis, Thyroid disorders, Metabolic syndrome, atherosclerosis Text Books:

+- Notes from the lessons

+Module II: "Dermatopharmacology" - Teacher: Steven Nisticò (CFU 3)

+Program:

+- 1. Anatomy and Physiology of Skin

+- 2. Elementary lesions

+- 3. Psoriasis

+- 4. Atopic and allergic Dermatitis

+- 5. Nevi and Pigmentation Disorders

+- 6. Skin Cancer and Melanoma

+- 7. Pharmaceutical Formulae in Dermatology

+- 8. Cosmetology (Industry and Galenic Lab)

+- 9. Drugs used in Dermatology

+10.Skin Drug Reaction

+Text Books:

+Lecture Slides Rook Textbook of Dermatology

+Course: PHARMACEUTICAL AND TOXICOLOGICAL CHEMISTRY II

+Module I (CFU: 6) and Module II (CFU 6)

+Teacher: Beatrice Macchi

+TOTAL CFU: 12

+Objectives:

+The main objective of the course is to stimulate the student to a rational understanding of the drug through the knowledge of the chemical structure and of the structure- activity relationship influencing its pharmacokinetic properties including administration routes, absorption, distribution, metabolism , excretion and its mechanism of action.
+During the frontal teaching it will be emphasized how the physico-chemical properties of the drug is able to influence its therapeutic activity and its toxicity in the different anatomical sites.
+For an easy understanding of the described topics and in order to achieve the objectives set, it is necessary that the student have taken the basic exams of inorganic and organic chemistry and also all the biological exams.
+In addition the pharmaceutical and toxicological chemistry I is absolutely propaedeutic to the second part.
+In order to a better understanding of the described topics it is useful to have taken the exam of General Pharmacology, toxicology and pharmacogenomic.

+Program:

+General introduction on importance of pharmaceutical chemistry of drugs used to cure disease at the level of different compartments.
+Possible classification of drugs used in different anatomical compartment on the basis of the disease and of the target features.
+The description of the various drug classes will be associated to an elucidation of the toxic effects and to a brief description of clinical use.

+Text Books:

+- Foye's Principles of Medicinal chemistry 8th Edition Wolters-Kluwer

+- Patrick GL An introduction to Medicinal chemistry 6th edition Oxford University press

+- Goodman Gilman's The Pharmacological basis of Therapeutics 13th edition Ed.
+Laurence L.Brunton

+Course: PHARMACEUTICAL TECHNOLOGIES

+Module I: Teacher: Franco Alhaigue (CFU 5)

+Module II: Teacher: Gabriella De Martino (CFU 5)

+TOTAL CFU: 10

+Objectives:

+This course, which gives detailed information on the various types of pharmaceutical formulations, both from the theoretical and practical points of view, will allow the formation of students provided with a valid background together with the constructive criticism needed by the pharmaceutical technologists when facing their professional responsibilities.
 The experience acquired from the lessons should give the possibility to find, after the final degree, an appropriate job within private or public pharmacies, but also in the field of industrial production and control of medicines as well as in innovative research.

 Program: Introduction to biopharmaceutics Blood levels and therapeutic effects.
 Routes of administration.
 Mechanisms of drug dissolution and absorption.
 Compartment models and pharmacokinetic parameters.
 Apparent distribution volume.
 Drug-protein interaction.

 Glass for pharmaceutical uses.

 Isotonic and iso-osmotic solutions and calculations.
 Alcohol in pharmaceutical formulations.
 Ethyl alcohol dilution.
 Alcohol determination in pharmaceutical preparations.
 Lyophilization Interfacial phenomena.
 Surface tension.
 Surfactants.
 Wetting.
 Micelles.
 Disperse systems: emulsions and suspensions.
 Basic principles of rheology Classification of dosage forms.
 Dermal formulations.
 Transdermal formulations.